genesiscommunitysuccess/docs/docs/tutorials/building-an-application/introduction.md

 Sound good?

-Before you follow this exercise, you need to have the LCNC Platform and your development environment fully installed, and you need to be familiar with the key information in Getting Started.
+Before you follow this exercise, you need to have the LCNC Platform and your development environment fully [installed](https://yljfsx0alebzeg.instant.forestry.io/getting-started/get-ready-to-develop/requirements/#server-requirements), and you need to be familiar with the key information in Getting Started.

 In short, you need to understand:

-· The overall architecture of a Genesis app
+* The overall architecture of a Genesis app

-· How to create a new project
+* How to create a new project

-· How to set up Genesis Studio

-· Other things**TODO

 ## The scenario